MiguelMochizukiDev/snake-game/README.md

 ## Compilation

-Use `gcc` to compile all source files and include the header directory:
+Use `gcc` to compile all source files and include the header directory.
+Ensure installing ncurses before compilling:

 ```bash
 gcc -o snake \